Y-Arvin/Splunk/README.md

 ### Skills Learned

 - Establishing cross-platform file sharing through virtual machine configurations
-- Deployment of Splunk Enterprise on Ubuntu and Splunk Universal Forwarder on Windows 10
+- Splunk Deployment: Deployment of Splunk Enterprise on Ubuntu and Splunk Universal Forwarder on Windows 10
-- Understanding data collection, indexing, and performing data query with real-time data in Splunk
+- Data handling in Splunk: Understanding data collection, indexing, and performing data query with real-time data in Splunk
-- Utilizing Splunk for security information and event management
+- Splunk for SIEM: Utilizing Splunk for security information and event management
-- Perform controlled brute force attacks against authentication mechanisms.
+- Brute force Attack: Perform controlled brute force attacks against authentication mechanisms.
 - Use of automation to automate RDP brute force login attempts

 ### Tools Used